 You can pay your income taxes by credit card as well with one of the best credit cards for paying taxes.
 Like utility payments, the IRS or your state tax agency will charge a payment processing fee.
 If you need to manufacture spend to earn a limited-time bonus offer, this fee can be worth it.

 Otherwise, consider paying your taxes with one of the best checking account bonuses (unless you’re getting a refund).

 Medical Bills and Prescription Medication

 Depending on your health insurance coverage, you may pay your out-of-pocket expenses with cash.
+Instead, consider the best credit cards for medical bills.
 These expenses can include your co-pay and medical prescriptions.
 Like other costs, there probably isn’t an auto-pay option.
 Yet, the doctor’s office or pharmacist will be ready to accept credit card payments.

 Although it takes several minutes to enroll in credit card auto-pay, you effortlessly earn rewards points.
 Plus, you can pay most (maybe all) of your bills from a single account.

 What bills can be paid with a credit card?

 Most of your recurring monthly bills can be paid by credit card.
 Some of the most common examples include:

 - Cell phone plan

 - Subscription services (Amazon Prime, Blue Apron, ebooks, magazines, home security)